Psychiatric-Mental Health Nurses

-Psychiatric mental health nursing is a specialty within nursing.
+Psychiatric mental health nursing is an area of focus within nursing.
 Psychiatric mental health registered nurses work with individuals, families, groups, and communities, assessing their mental health needs.
-The PMHN develops a nursing diagnosis and plan of care, implements the nursing process, and evaluates it for effectiveness.
+The PMH nurse develops a nursing diagnosis and plan of care, implements the nursing process, and evaluates it for effectiveness.
 Psychiatric Mental Health Advanced Practice Registered Nurses (PMH-APRNs) offer primary care services to the psychiatric-mental health population.
 PMH-APRNs assess, diagnose, and treat individuals and families with psychiatric disorders or the potential for such disorders using their full scope of therapeutic skills, including the prescription of medication and administration of psychotherapy.
 PMH-APRNs often own private practices and corporations as well as consult with groups, communities, legislators, and corporations.

-Through the, all PMH APRNs will be academically prepared to provide mental health promotion and mental illness diagnosis and treatment across the lifespan.
-Areas of sub-specialty can include child and adolescent mental health nursing, gerontological-psychiatric nursing, forensics, or substance use disorders.
+Through the PMH APRNs will be academically prepared to provide mental health promotion and mental illness diagnosis and treatment across the lifespan.
+Areas of specialty can include child and adolescent mental health nursing, gerontological-psychiatric nursing, forensics, or substance use disorders.
 Some PMH-APRNs specialize in the consultation-liaison role, providing consultation and services to patients and families with multiple and complex mental and physical health concerns.
-Others specialize in collaborative, integrative health care roles with primary care providers.
+Others specialize in collaborative, integrative health care roles with primary care providers., all

 To become a registered nurse (RN), there are two year programs leading to an associate’s degree in nursing, three-year programs for a diploma in nursing (usually hospital-based), or four-year college or university programs leading to a bachelor’s degree.
 Graduates from all of these programs are eligible to take the RN licensing examination after graduation.